-If you depart from an EU airport, or arriving in the EU flying with an air carrier based in the EU, UK, Iceland, Norway or Switzerland, and your air journey is disrupted, you have significant rights and entitlements under EU law.
+If you depart from an EU airport or arrive in the EU flying with an air carrier based in the EU, UK, Iceland, Norway or Switzerland, and your air journey is disrupted, you have significant rights and entitlements under EU law.

 KNOW YOUR RIGHTS

 - Your flight is within the EU and is operated either by an EU or a non-EU airline